cwboden/.dotfiles/docs/_posts/2023-08-30-facade-pattern.md

 Let's take, for example, a persisted `StoreSummary` entity which contains a myriad of information, though most users only require a small section, like the contact information for the manager or the shop's hours.

-This makes changes to the `StoreSummary` class or its associated components *(like a `Controller`)* expensive, since it forces downstream users to use the latest definition of `StoreSummary`, even if the data they care about is unchanged.
+This makes changes to the `StoreSummary` class or its associated components *(like the Provider)* expensive, since it forces downstream users to use the latest definition of `StoreSummary`, even if the data they care about is unchanged.
+{: .notice--warning }

 This diagram demonstrates some possible "sub-types" of data that are currently part of `StoreSummary` but should be split out:

 {% mermaid %}
+{% raw %}
 flowchart LR
     SP{{StoreProvider}}
     SS>StoreSummary]